-Luca Montezemolo, who wouldn't really want to deal with such topics at this time, nevertheless can't hold back, and says:
+Luca Montezemolo, who wouldn't really want to deal with such topics at this time, nevertheless cannot hold back, and says:

 "Thank you for your act of courage, looking forward to a direct testimony of personal gratitude at the first opportunity".

-And he asks Csai for an expert commission composed of three representatives to verify the 312 T2 arrived in Maranello from Germany.
+And he asks CSAI for an expert commission composed of three representatives to verify the 312 T2 arrived in Maranello from Germany.
 The commission will be composed by the engineers Galmanini, Nosetto from Csai and Peter Jowitt.
-At the same time, in London the Real Automobile Club rejects the complaint made by Audretto, regarding Hunt's restart at the British Grand Prix and the request for disqualification, then the and Ferrari announces that it will appeal to the FIA.
-Thursday 5 August 1976 Niki Lauda is improving and the doctors of the hospital of Mannheim hope in few days to dissolve the prognosis.
-In the course of the morning a cannula is removed that Niki had in his mouth and that helped him in breathing.
+At the same time, in London the Real Automobile Club rejects the complaint made by Audretto, regarding Hunt's restart at the British Grand Prix and the request for disqualification, then Ferrari announces that it will appeal to the FIA.
+Thursday, August 5, 1976 Niki Lauda is improving and the doctors of the hospital of Mannheim hope in a few days to dissolve the prognosis.
+In the course of the morning a cannula that Niki had in his mouth and that helped him in breathing is removed.
 Afterwards, the Austrian driver talks to his wife Marlene and his brother Florian, and asks to eat a plate of cooked plums.
 Lauda, in a period of time yet to be defined, could also resume his sporting activity: some concern, however, arouse the conditions of an eye, damaged by the burns.
-Probably, already the following week, Niki will be transferred to a clinic specialized in the treatment of burns.
+Probably, already the following week, Niki will be transferred to a clinic specialised in the treatment of burns.
 These are complex days also for Ferrari, which after having considered the idea of taking a replacement for Lauda, decides to suspend its participation in the Formula 1 World Championship, making the choice known through a statement released on Friday 6 August.

 "Ferrari informs its sporting friends:

-- After noting the regulatory interpretations of the responsible organizers of the World Grand Prix from Brazil onwards, culminating with the dramatic Nurburgring.
+- After noting the regulatory interpretations of the responsible organisers of the World Grand Prix from Brazil onwards, culminating with the dramatic Nürburgring.